MIT-CAVE/cave_app/cave_api/docs/all_keys/kpis.md

 Key | Default | Description
 --- | ------- | -----------
 `customKpi*` | Required | A custom key wrapper for the KPI data.
-`customKpi*.mapKpi` | `False` | The `mapKpi` flag allows designers to specify up to six parameters that are displayed on a permanent grid in the "**Map**" view.
-The grid layout (rows *x* columns) changes with the number of parameters present in the data, scaling up to 2 rows and 3 columns.
 `customKpi*.type` | `'num'` | As a direct child of `customKpi*`, the `type` key defines the UI construct used to render the KPI and restricts the set of key-value pairs that can be used with this type.
 `customKpi*.value` | | The actual value of the KPI.
 <a name="variant">`customKpi*.variant`</a> | | Used to modify the UI for a given KPI `type`.
 The presentation to the end user changes, but the `value`s should remain with the same structure.
 For example, you can modify the appearance of a `'head'` KPI in terms of the orientation of its related items (`'column'` or `'row'`).